helloserve/adventofcode/2016/README.md

 ### Day 12

-Firstly, the instruction doesn't mention what the `jnz` command does when `x` is zero.
+The instructions doesn't mention what the `jnz` command does when `x` is zero.
 I assumed it simply moves to the next instruction, which would be the equivalent of `jnz 1 1`.
-This is of course because of my design where I absolutely rely on the result of that command to leave my at the correct instruction regardless of the input.
+This fits in with my design where I absolutely rely on the result of the command to leave my at the correct instruction regardless of the input.
+Part 2 was simply passing an initial state.